Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   - *Workflow ID*
   Workflow identification number.
 The ID number is automatically assigned by the system.

-  - *Search String*

-[comment]: <> (Oli fragen)

   - *Created*
   Date and time of creation.

   - *ID*
   Log identification number.
 The ID number is automatically assigned by the system.

-  - *Process*
-  Description of the process to which the log refers.

-  - *Process ID*
-  Identification number of the process to which the log refers.
-The ID number is automatically assigned by the system.

   - *Transition*
-  Key of the action to which the log refers.
+  Key of the transition to which the log refers.

   - *Transition ID*
-  Identification number of the action to which the log refers.
+  Identification number of the transition to which the log refers.
 The ID number is automatically assigned by the system.

   - *Created by*
   Name and user name of the user who initiated the process.